Our Project Reveal: Chic & Contemporary

 We selected custom cabinetry featuring two-tone cabinets with white uppers and stained gray base cabinets along with the island.
 A few of the cabinet doors included frosted glass inserts.

-The kitchen also features a center island with a two-tiered quartz countertop.
+The kitchen also features a 9-ft center island with a two-tiered quartz countertop with seating for four.
 For the countertops, we used a Calacatta gold quartz.
 Granite would have been a little too busy for our clean aesthetic.
-We opted for a longer 9 feet countertop to accommodate 4 bar stools.
 The clients love soft textures so we went with gray tufted and gold base stools.

 One of my favorite things about this beautiful kitchen is the custom hood.
 We didn’t want to do the standard stainless steel so a custom hood with gold trim was the perfect choice.
 It also just so turned out to match the stained base cabinets almost exactly.